3-Dimensional TQFTs From Non-Semisimple Modular Categories: Introduction

 \subsection{Summary of the construction}

-In this paper, we use modified traces for arbitrary finite ribbon categories in order to renormalize Lyubashenko's 3-manifold invariants, and to extend them to 2+1-TQFTs.
-The construction is divided into three main parts: \begin{enumerate} \item In Section \ref{S:categories}, we recall the algebraic setup we need for our topological constructions.
-This includes definitions of modified traces and coends, together with their structure and properties, as well as some important consequences of unimodularity and factorizability. \item In Section \ref{S:3-manifold_invariants}, we build closed 3-man\-i\-fold invariants in the context of twist non-de\-gen\-er\-ate finite unimodular ribbon categories by suitably combining Lyubashenko's work with the theory of modified traces.
-Our construction is parameterized by tensor ideals, meaning every non-zero modified trace on a tensor ideal determines a topological invariant. \item In Section \ref{S:TQFTs}, we extend these 3-manifold invariants to 2+1-TQFTs in the setting of finite factorizable ribbon categories.
-This is done by applying the universal construction of \cite{BHMV95}. \end{enumerate}
+In this paper, we use modified traces for arbitrary finite ribbon categories in order to renormalize Lyubashenko's 3-manifold invariants, and to extend them to $2+1$-TQFTs.
+The construction is divided into three main parts: \begin{enumerate} \item In Section \ref{S:categories}, we recall the algebraic setup needed for our topological constructions.
+This includes definitions of modified traces and coends, together with their structure and properties, as well as some important consequences of unimodularity and factorizability. \item In Section \ref{S:3-manifold_invariants}, we first define a monoidal functor with target an arbitrary finite unimodular ribbon category $\calC$, and source the category of so-called bichrome graphs.
+Next, we proceed to use this functor in order to construct closed 3-man\-i\-fold invariants under the additional assumption of twist non-de\-gen\-er\-a\-cy of $\calC$, by suitably combining Lyubashenko's work with the theory of modified traces.
+Our construction is actually parameterized by modified traces on tensor ideals, meaning every non-zero modified trace $\rmt$ on a tensor ideal $\Tideal \subseteq \calC$ determines a topological invariant. \item In Section \ref{S:TQFTs}, we extend these 3-manifold invariants to $2+1$-TQFTs under the additional assumption of factorizability of $\calC$.
+Our approach requires the use of the tensor ideal $\Proj(\calC)$ of projective objects of $\calC$, which supports a unique non-zero modified trace up to scalar. \end{enumerate}

 Let us quickly outline the construction.
-First of all, we start by considering a twist non-degenerate finite unimodular ribbon category $\calC$, as defined in Sections \ref{S:unimodularity} and \ref{S:non-degeneracy}, which provides the basic ingredient for Lyubashenko's 3-manifold invariant $\rmL_\calC$.
-The construction crucially exploits the universal property of the coend $\coend \in \calC$, which has the following topological significance: every isotopy class of so-called \textit{complete bottom tangle presentations} of an $\ell$-component link determines uniquely a morphism in $\calC$ from $\coend^{\otimes \ell}$ to $\one$.
+We start by considering a finite unimodular ribbon category $\calC$ (see Section \ref{S:unimodularity}).
+When $\calC$ is twist non-degenerate (see Section \ref{S:non-degeneracy}), it provides the basic ingredient for Lyubashenko's 3-manifold invariant $\rmL_\calC$.
+The construction crucially exploits the universal property of the coend $\coend \in \calC$, which has the following topological significance: every isotopy class of \textit{$\ell$-bottom tangles} (see Section~\ref{SS:LRT_functor}) determines a \textit{unique} morphism in $\calC$ from $\coend^{\otimes \ell}$ to $\one$.